-Badminton is one said to be one of the fastest racquet sports that there is.
+Attacking Play: Badminton is said to be one of the fastest racquet sports there is.
 It is an extremely challenging game and literally, all our muscles are used while playing badminton.

 If you’re just starting to take up badminton there are certain things you must keep in mind while playing; although this will be applicable to players at all levels.